 The lowest belt guide position on this seat is 14 inches with the top being about 23 inches.
 This tends to be a good choice for taller children.
 This seat does require a head restraint behind the seat at all times so keep that in mind when choosing a booster.
 This seat must be adjusted from the back so it’s not super easy to adjust, especially in tighter spaces or third rows where mine is.
 Not a big deal if the seat is not used by multiple children.

-This is Evan.
-He’s 10, 63 pounds, and 52 inchestall.
-Like Ilana, the fit is great, both with a back and without.
+This bug guy is 10, 63 pounds, and 52 inches tall.
+Like our second model, the fit is great, both with a back and without.
 This is his seat and he appreciated the more mature pattern in the darker colors that blended in with our gray upholstery, even though you can’t tell by his expression.
 We had to replace the seat after a crash and went with a Disney pattern.
 He was not as thrilled about it, but he’s a good sport and takes my whims in stride.

 The manual is stored underneath the seat.
 Under one corner is the expiration date.
 This seat hasa ten-year expiration.
 Since this seat was manufactured in 2014, the expiration states DO NOT USE AFTER 2024.
 The date of manufacture is very easily seen on a large sticker on the side of the armrest.